nonspecialist/cevoaustralia.github.io/_posts/2016-11-27-mapping-system-coupling.markdown

 Sounds simple, right?
 You've got a webserver, an app server, a backend database.
 That's it?
 Well, sure, except for how the code gets on to the webserver.
 And where it's stored before that.
-And that app server, it somehow gets an report to the external auditor every week.
+And that app server, it somehow gets a report to the external auditor every week.
 How does that actually happen?
 A little digging reveals that there's also an internal microservice that this application relies on to do authentication of users.